kiryouri/marketing_data_project/README.md

 <li>Your supervisor insists that people who buy gold are more conservative.
 Therefore, people who spent an above average amount on gold in the last 2 years would have more in store purchases.
 Justify or refute this statement using an appropriate statistical test</li>
 <li>Fish has Omega 3 fatty acids which are good for the brain.
 Accordingly, do "Married PhD candidates" have a significant relation with amount spent on fish?
 What other factors are significantly related to amount spent on fish?
 (Hint: use your knowledge of interaction variables/effects)</li>
 </ul>

+*dataset was provided to students for their final project in order to test their statistical analysis skills as part of a MSc. in Business Analytics.*